Nimus-oes/frontend/03-Pricing Table/README.md

 ## Key Features Implemented

 - A table design with zebra stripes and rounded corners using the semantic HTML `<table>` element
-- A responsive layout for both mobile and desktop environments (~600px, 768px, 992px, 1200px)
+- A responsive layout for mobile, tablet, and desktop environments (~600px, 768px, 992px, 1200px)
 - Horizontal scrolling for smaller screens using `overflow-x` property

 <br>